Big Timber Weather Forecast For The Week Ahead - NewsBreak

 BIG TIMBER, MT(Updated at 8am ET)Here's your weather forecast for the next four days.

-Areas of smoke during the day; while areas of smoke then clear overnight
+Sunny then areas of smoke during the day; while areas of smoke then mostly clear overnight

 - Light wind